Mark-Tevin/Kajiado-County-Hospitals-Survey-Analysis/README.md

 * Safety culture & blame climate
 * Unit-level operational support

+Objectives of the Study

+The analysis aims to answer:

+How do staff across different hospitals perceive patient safety?

+What are the common views on teamwork, staffing, shift handovers, and safety climate?

+Which departments contributed insights, and where are the data gaps?

+What strengths and improvement areas can hospital leadership act on?

 The analysis includes:

 * 🔍 **Frequency counts and distributions** (Hospital, Staff Role, Work Unit)